Lokal-Container/Mogi/check-fontbakery/otf/fontbakery-check-LCMogi-C.md

 >Malformed fonts can cause FreeType to crash.
 >
 * 💤 **SKIP** FreeType is not available; to install it, invoke the 'freetype' extra when installing Font Bakery. [code: freetype-not-installed]
-</div></details><details><summary>💤 <b>SKIP:</b> Space and non-breaking space have the same width? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/whitespace_widths">com.google.fonts/check/whitespace_widths</a>)</summary><div>

->
->If the space and nbspace glyphs have different widths, then Google Workspace has problems with the font.
->
->The nbspace is used to replace the space character in multiple situations in documents; such as the space before punctuation in languages that do that.
-It avoids the punctuation to be separated from the last word and go to next line.
->
->This is automatic substitution by the text editors, not by fonts.
-It is also used by designers in text composition practice to create nicely shaped paragraphs.
-If the space and the nbspace are not the same width, it breaks the text composition of documents.
->
-* 💤 **SKIP** Unfulfilled Conditions: not missing_whitespace_chars
 </div></details><details><summary>💤 <b>SKIP:</b> Detect any interpolation issues in the font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/interpolation_issues">com.google.fonts/check/interpolation_issues</a>)</summary><div>

 >